Nkebenyane/Accenture-Song-Project-Square/README.md

 - Sort alphabetically, filter by published.
 - Data should be stored in a database of your choice.

-Certainly!
-Here's an updated version for your README:

 ---

 ## Project Setup Instructions